Common uses for a personal loan

 - Ability to prequalify — If you’re eligible to receive a loan from NetCredit, you’ll receive an offer with estimated rates and loan terms.
 NetCredit uses a soft credit inquiry, which doesn’t affect your credit scores, to make you a prequalification offer.
 If you accept the offer, a hard inquiry will be generated.
 A hard inquiry may negatively affect your credit scores for a short time.

 Read reviews of NetCredit personal loans to learn more.

 Best for building credit: Upstart

 Why Upstart stands out: Upstart is a lending marketplace that says it considers nontraditional factors, such as education and job history, when making loan decisions.
-And the company accepts applications from people who don’t have enough information in their credit file to generate a FICO® score.
 If you’re trying to improve your credit scores, Upstart may be an option, as the lender considers applicants with lower credit scores.